aymane-maghouti/Real-time-Computer-Performance-Dashboard/README.md

 ## Setup Instructions

 1. Clone the repository: `git clone https://github.com/aymane-maghouti/Real-time-Computer-Performance-Dashboard.git`
-2. Install required dependencies by following the instructions in the `requirements.txt` file.
+2. Install required dependencies by following the instructions in the `requirements.txt` file after navigating to the project folder:
+`pip install -r requirements.txt`
 3. Set up the MySQL and SQL Server databases according to the provided schema.(Execute the `database_installation.sql` script on both the MySQL and SQL Server databases.)
 4. Configure the Python scripts with the necessary connection details.